 The FAFSA establishes an expected family contribution (EFC), based on reported family income from the previous tax year, current assets, and any benefits, such as Social Security.

-Beginning with the 2023-24 financial aid award year, the EFC will be replaced with a new formula, the Student Aid Index (SAI), to determine awards.
-Starting in October 2022, FAFSA applications will be simplified to incorporate the change.
+Beginning with the 2023–2024 financial aid award year, the EFC will be replaced with a new formula called the Student Aid Index (SAI) to determine awards.
+Starting in July 2023, FAFSA applications will be simplified to incorporate the change.

 The EFC’s “assessment rate” calculates how much of your income and assets could be contributed to college costs.
 The EFC also considers parental age, state of residence, how many college students are in the home, and other taxes paid, among many factors.

 Generally, more of a student’s income and assets are considered as eligible to contribute toward school costs.
 For example, a parent’s assets benefit from a “protection allowance” based on age; of remaining assets, 12% may be considered toward the EFC.
 All of a dependent student’s assets are considered at a 20% rate, without a protection allowance.

 According to U.S. Code, where student assistance is concerned, untaxed income is “any cash support or money paid on the student’s behalf, except, for dependent students, funds provided by the student's parents.”